Prepare your Source Server for Windows Server 2012 Essentials migration

 Verify the settings for the DHCP Server role

-Windows Server 2012 Essentials does not run the DHCP Server role by default.
+Windows SBS 2008 is configured to run the DHCP Server role.
+However, Windows Server 2012 Essentials does not use the DHCP Server role, and you will eventually need to move the DHCP Server role to the router.
 During migration, you can manage the DHCP Server role from the Source Server or from the router, depending on your current network configuration:

 If you are running the DHCP Server role on the Source Server, we recommend that you continue to run this role from the Source Server during migration.
 After you have removed the Source Server from the network, move the DHCP Server role to the router.